-- 1. Add a diesel fuel additive to the chassis fuel tank to prevent algae growth. (only if you have a diesel fuel generator) - 2.
-Completely fill the chassis diesel fuel tank to prevent water condensation and rust in the tank. (only with a diesel fueled generator) - 3.
+- Add a diesel fuel additive to the chassis fuel tank to prevent algae growth (only with a diesel fueled generator). - 2.
+Completely fill the chassis diesel fuel tank to prevent water condensation and rust in the tank (only with a diesel fueled generator). - 3.
 Cover the end of the generator exhaust pipe with screen to prevent bug and rodent intrusion.